DWTechs/GitCommitValidator/README.md

 $ npx gcvalidator --src <commit-message-file>
 ```

-Or as an npm script in your package.json.
+Or as an script in your package.json.

 ```json
 {